 I entered my sixties in 2017 and before arriving at that milestone I was terrified!
 Of what, I am not entirely sure – there is something though about a zero on the end of your age that makes it something of a major milestone, or to be more precise, a hurdle to climb over.
 Well, I climbed it – jumped it actually by having a big party – thus celebrated it in some style and that was it!
 It wasn’t so bad after all.
 In fact it was more than okay – I am alive!
 I made it!
 Many didn’t, I have come to realise.
 So now, it seems to me, that every day is cause for some celebration.
 We have made it through the night and here we are – facing another day with all it brings.

 Two of my great passions are Reading and Walking – hence the site title: ‘The Walking Reader’.
 Both these activities seem to ‘get me thinking’ and sometimes I am inspired to write.
 My writing of course is not always about either of those things.
 It’s about all sorts of journeys.
 I wrote about my Mum being ill, dying and about how much I miss her.
 I write about things that make me angry and I occasionally write short stories.
-Most recently I wrote about being diagnosed with Endometrial Cancer (an aggressive, uncommon form called Uterine Serous Cancer actually) and of surviving it and living with the knowledge that it still has a chance of recurring and will be a few more years before I will be decreed ‘cancer-free’ and then can celebrate fully.
+I wrote about being diagnosed with Endometrial Cancer (an aggressive, uncommon form called Uterine Serous Cancer actually) and of surviving it and living with the knowledge that it still has a chance of recurring and will be a few more years before I will be decreed ‘cancer-free’ and then can celebrate fully.